brainconnect93/Math-magicians/README.md

 ## Acknowledgments

 - Hat tip to Microverse for giving me this project to work on
+- Hat tip to the person his/her code was used
 ## 📝 License

 This project is [MIT](./MIT.md) licensed.